 The conduct that is the basis for the request for a drug or alcohol screen test will be observed by two (2) administrators.
 The observed conduct that arouses suspicion of drug or alcohol use shall be documented in writing by the administrator witnesses as soon as possible following observation.
 This documentation shall occur within twenty-four (24) hours of observed behavior or before the results of the drug or alcohol screen test are released, whichever is earlier.

-(b) Random testing for drug use will be conducted on a neutral selection basis with all employees in safety sensitive positions having an equal chance of being selected.
-On an annual basis, a minimum of 25% of employees in safety sensitive positions will be randomly selected for a drug screen test and 10% will be selected for an alcohol screen
+(

 3. Failure or refusal by an employee to sign any required document or to take a drug or alcohol screening test when requested to do so will be grounds for disciplinary action, up to and including termination of employment.